AguMiriam/alx-zero_day/README.md

-My first readme as a progressing alx student
+My first readme as an alx student